cdcabrera/curiosity-frontend/CONTRIBUTING.md

    - [`package.json`](./package.json)
    - [`CHANGELOG.md`](./CHANGELOG.md)

-   If there are issues with the file updates you can correct them and squish any fixes into the `chore(release): X.X.X` commit
+   If there are issues with the file updates, you can correct them and squish any fixes into the `chore(release): X.X.X` commit
 1. Push the **SINGLE** commit to `origin` `stable`
 1. Using the [Curiosity GitHub releases interface](https://github.com/RedHatInsights/curiosity-frontend/releases)
    1. Draft a new release from `stable` confirming you are aligned with the `chore(release): X.X.X` commit hash
    1. Create the new tag using the **SAME** semver version created by the release commit but add a `v` prefix to it, i.e. `vX.X.X`, for consistency.

-   > To avoid issues with inconsistent Git tagging use it is recommended you use the GitHub releases interface.
+   > To avoid issues with inconsistent Git tagging use, it is recommended you use the GitHub releases interface.
 1. Finally, submit a merge request to update the `app-interface` deployment yaml
    - Copy the tagged Git hash and update the `app-interface` configuration hash within `[app-interface-insights-rhsm]/deploy-clowder.yml`
 </details>